Mohamed-Ros/Facebook-Request-Bot-Reaction/README.md

 ## Installation

 ```
-For Buy A too :- Cotact Us At Telegram  :- @rosteamadmin
+For Buy A tool Cotact Us At Telegram  :- @rosteamadmin
 ```

 ## Features